JuliaDynamics/Agents.jl/docs/src/examples.md

 agents based on certain model properties.
 This is quite helpful in genetic and biology studies where agents are cell analogues.

+### Parameter searching and ensemble analysis

+The lower portion of the [Schelling's segregation model](@ref) page deals with some advanced topics like how one can run many examples in parallel to get ensemble averages of many similar model runs.
+In addition to this, it explores ways of searching parameter ranges of your model to fine-tune inputs.

 ### Cellular Automata

 A subset of ABMs, these models have individual agents with a set of behaviors,